 CDSL framework recognizes the risks from these links and continuously monitors for early warning signals.
-Subsequently, appropriate risk mitigation measures and actions are taken including annual system audit, half-yearly cyber security audits and half-yearly VAPT.
+Subsequently, appropriate risk mitigation measures and actions are taken including half yearly system audit, cyber security audits and VAPT.

 A link should have a well-founded legal basis, in all relevant jurisdictions, that supports its design and provides adequate protection to the FMIs involved in the link.